 patriarchy matriarchy that forced Mrs Boyle to commit her crime, right?

 And over at E Belfort Bax website we can find it referenced as well.
-The term used for acid by Bax was “vitriol.”
-Used primarily by women in his day.
+The term used for acid by Bax was “vitriol,” and according to one of his contemporaries, crime reporter Adam Lee Hargrave, acid throwing was perpetrated primarily by women in his day.

 Most of the news fed to us about this particularly heinous form of violence covers about 60% of the story today; about 40% of the victims are men.
 The feminist organizations feed it to the news groups and they in turn don’t bother checking the facts.